GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-multiple-posts-at-once-from-another-wordpress-site/en.md

-# Importing multiple posts at once from another site
+# Importing multiple posts at once from another WordPress site

 from FB, Twitter, Instagram, Medium or other.